 A time of illness or accident is a stressful time for seniors, individuals with disabilities, children with special needs, and their families.
 The best-laid plans can go awry and, put simply; no one is at their best when they are sick.
-Patients need someone who can look out for their best interests and help them navigate the confusing healthcare system; they need an advocate.
+Seniors, individuals with disabilities and families of children with special needs, often need someone who can look out for their best interests and help them navigate the confusing healthcare system.
+They need an advocate.

-Our medical advocacy team team consists of highly skilled Registered Nurse Patient Advocates with experience working in diverse settings.
-Our RN Advocates have at least ten years of varied clinical experience and are assigned to our clients based on their experience.
-Our Personal Needs Coordinators come from social work or mental health backgrounds and support our clients in psychosocial, recreational, facilitating change, interpersonal interaction, and many other areas.
+Our medical advocacy team consists of highly skilled Registered Nurse Patient Advocates with experience working in diverse settings.
+Our RN Advocates have at least ten years of varied clinical experience and are assigned to our clients based on the client’s needs and their expertise.
+Our Personal Needs Coordinators come from social work or mental health backgrounds and support our clients in psychosocial, (mental health, cognitive, social) recreational, facilitating change, interpersonal interaction, and many other areas.
 Our team members work collaboratively using their skills and experience to support our clients in all aspects of their life.

 Medical Advocacy Services

 Often people get lost in the managed care health system, receiving treatment that doesn’t address their medical issue, or they are working with many specialists who aren’t addressing the needs of the whole person.
 Our team of RN Patient Advocates and other professionals work to ensure that patients get the right treatment when they need it.
 We review medical findings and treatment options.
 We suggest alternatives and ask hard questions.
 Our team isn’t afraid to push for treatment that our client needs.
 We call for second opinions when necessary, but we’re often able to communicate with medical providers in a way that improves care and outcomes.
 We even accompany our clients to medical appointments asking questions and getting answers to help our clients understand their care options.